elabftw/elabftw/doc/install-docker.rst

 How does it work?
 `````````````````
-Running eLabFTW with Docker means you'll have two containers running.
+Running eLabFTW with Docker means everything needed will be provided.
+You'll have the correct version of every library and the webserver will be properly setup with a secure configuration.
+Because eLabFTW will run in a container.
+In fact you'll have two containers running.
 One will be from the official MySQL image, running a MySQL server.
-The other will be the elabftw image, with a webserver and the elabftw files.
-In order to facilitate the whole process, we will be using `docker-compose <https://docs.docker.com/compose/install/>`_.
+The other will be the eLabFTW image, with a webserver + PHP and the eLabFTW files.
+In order to facilitate the whole process, we will use `docker-compose <https://docs.docker.com/compose/install/>`_.
 This tool will allow us to do the configuration in a YAML file, easy to modify and copy around, and also permit easy start/stop of the containers.

 About the docker image
 ``````````````````````